 At 3:00 P.M., the soldiers were boarded onto the S.S.
 President Calvin Coolidge at 3:00 P.M. on Monday, September 8, 1941.
 The ship sailed at 9:00 P.M. the same day and arrived in Honolulu, Hawaii, at 7:00 A.M. on Saturday, September 13.
 The soldiers were allowed ashore, but they had to be aboard ship two hours before the ship sailed at 5:00 P.M.

-The morning of December 8, the tankers were told of the Japanese attack on Pearl Harbor.
-They were then ordered to the perimeter of Clark Airfield to guard against Japanese paratroopers.
 The entire morning, American planes filled the sky.
 At 12:30 the planes landed and the pilots went to lunch lining their planes up in a straight line outside the mess hall to be refueled.
 At 12:45.
-Philip and the other tankers watched as planes approached the airfield from the north and had time enough to count 54 planes.
+The tankers watched as planes approached the airfield from the north and had time enough to count 54 planes.
 When bombs began exploding on the runways, the tankers knew the planes were Japanese.

 The battalion was sent to the barrio of San Joaquin on the Malolos Road and moved to an area just south of San Joaquin near the Calumpit Bridge.
 It would receive 15 Bren Gun carriers that were used to test the ground to see if it could support the weight of a tank.
 The battalion moved again to west and north of Rosario and was operating in an area north of the Agno River the night of December 22/23.